Encharted Cook

 • 💬 Comments

-Vinaigrette salads are to me the absolute best for hot summer days and picnics far away from home.
-Because vinaigrette dressings can easily stand the heat.
+Because vinaigrette dressings can easily stand the heat, vinaigrette salads are the absolute best for hot summer days and picnics far away from home.
 They contain no mayonnaise that might spoil on hot days… and are refreshing and light when the temperatures soar.

 My earliest remembrance of it goes back to about the summer of 1964, when Mom made it for an outing to Blue Rock Springs with neighbors.
 I wrote it down in 1975, copying it from her handwritten recipe book.
 But, as always, I have tweaked it to make it my own.